A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Data and Sample Definition

 The point-spread function (PSF) is crucial for determining accurate structural parameters, especially for compact, high-redshift galaxies.
 For the four pointings of the first epoch of the CEERS observations (CEERS1, CEERS2, CEERS3, and CEERS6), \citet[][see their Section~3.2 and Appendix~A]{sunStructureMorphologyGalaxies2023} constructed a PSF model for each band by stacking isolated, unsaturated point-like sources that have the spectral energy distribution (SED) of stars.
 Because of the relatively small number of objects available, they did not produce a separate PSF for each pointing, but, instead, for each filter, the objects in all pointings were combined to create a master, stacked PSF of high signal-to-noise ratio.
 PSF variations across different pointings of the same epoch should be small because the pointings were taken close in time and utilize the same dither pattern \citep{bagleyCEERSEpochNIRCam2023}.
 A $81 \times 81$ pixel cutout was extracted for each object, and all the cutouts are 4 times oversampled to align their centers after removing the background.
 The final PSF was constructed by mean-combining the individual stars and resampling the oversampled images to their original resolution.
 For the pointings from the first epoch, we directly adopt the PSF library created by \cite{sunStructureMorphologyGalaxies2023}, and we exactly follow their procedure to create the PSFs for the remaining six pointings from the second epoch observations.

 To prepare for the image analysis, we carry out the following steps to extract sources from the CEERS mosaics.
 We apply \texttt{Photutils} \citep{bradleyAstropyPhotutils122024} to perform $1\,\sigma$ source detection on an image of high signal-to-noise ratio created by stacking the images of all the long-wavelength bands (F277W, F356W, F410M, F444W), weighted by their error.
 Many high-redshift galaxies are faint.
 If they are outshined by bright neighboring sources, we use the \texttt{deblend\char`_sources} function to separate them.
 The catalog is then constructed with the deblended segmentation map.
 We crossmatch our source catalog with the CANDELS photometric redshift catalog \citep{stefanonCANDELSMultiwavelengthCatalogs2017}, whose detection was based on the HST F160W band, with a $5\,\sigma$ limiting magnitude of 27.6.
 Our study focuses on galaxies in the redshift range $4<z<8$.
-Although other catalogs are available \citep[e.g., ][]{2019ApJ...876..110D, 2021ApJ...919..139W, 2023ApJ...942...36K}, we adopt Stefanon et al.'s catalog for convenience because it provides both photometric redshifts and stellar masses.
-Moreover, the catalog includes self-consistent photometry across 22 bands, covering wavelengths from 0.4 to 8 $\mu$m, which will benefit our analysis of rest-frame color (Section~\ref{subsec:dependency}).
+We adopt Stefanon et al.'s catalog for convenience because it provides both photometric redshifts and self-consistent photometry across 22 bands, covering wavelengths from 0.4 to 8 $\mu$m, which will benefit the inference of physical properties used for our analysis (Section~\ref{subsec:dependency}).

 For sources exposed in more than one telescope pointing, which often appear on the edge of the mosaics, we exclude redundant cutouts and ensure that the surviving cutout has as many available pixels as possible for background estimation and model fitting.
-After removing galaxies that do not have complete imaging, the final sample contains 669 galaxies (Figure~\ref{fig:sampdist}; Table~\ref{tab:format}).
+After removing galaxies that do not have complete imaging, we obtain an initial sample of 669 galaxies (Table~\ref{tab:format}).